EdwardBerman/shopt/README.md

 ## Contributors
 + Edward Berman
 + Jacqueline McCleary
+With help from collaborators at COSMOS-Web: The JWST Cosmic Origins Survey

 ## Further Acknowledgements
 + The Northeastern Cosmology Group for Their Continued Support and Guidance